epicserve/walking-notification/README.md

 This is a simple script that's meant to be setup to run via cron or something similar to send walking notifications to your team's slack channel.

+Example Slack message: @channel It's freezing, maybe we should all skip the walk this time.
+It's currently 37°F (feels like 32°F) and cloudy.

 ## Setup

 1. Setup your API keys.